-1 Introduction
+1. Introduction

-Crowd simulation is a very active field with many applications, like the entertainment industry in the aim of populating scenes for games and movies.
+Crowd simulation is a very active field with many applications, such as the entertainment industry, with the aim of populating scenes for games and movies.
 For these applications we need to create virtual humans (agents) that behave in a believable manner.
-Spectators easily detect any weird behaviors, such as unnatural navigation trajectories.
-The main objective of this paper is to improve agents nav-
+Spectators easily detect any strange behaviors, such as unnatural navigation trajectories.
+The main objective of this paper is to improve agents' navigation skills.
+In particular, we reinforce the capacity of the agents to setup relevant mid-term strategies for navigation among moving obstacles (typically, a crowd of moving agents).